Jeromeschmidt/superheroTeamDueler/README.md

 * There is now a small probability that a team may be intimidated and run away

+* There is a small possibility that an attack is negated

 Done by Jerome Schmidt for Make School FSP Fall 2019